Stress and poor posture are two of the most common reasons why tension and pain build up in the back, shoulders, neck, and head.

 The Alexander technique can help performers reach their full potential

-Supporters of the Alexander technique also claim that it can help performers like singers, musicians, actors, and dancers to reach their full potential.
+Supporters of the Alexander technique claim that it can help performers like singers, musicians, actors, and dancers reach their full potential.
 If you’ve ever been a performer yourself, you’ll know how important posture can be.

 To see an example of how the technique can help with this, check out the below video.
 The woman in the video found that the Alexander technique reduced symptoms of her central tremor for a couple of hours after each session.